TV licence fee should be scrapped, think tank says

 It currently includes areas such as news and children's programmes, which would remain free under its proposed new system.

-But drama and entertainment output would require a subscription to be viewed were its proposals to be adopted.'Critical time'
+But drama and entertainment output would require a subscription to be viewed were its proposals to be adopted.

 Advertising on the BBC is not ruled out in the report, but it acknowledges the broadcaster would prefer advert-free forms of revenue.